Applications are invited for SeNSS ESRC-funded Postdoctoral Fellowship for international students at UK higher institutions.

 - Award: The PDF grants provide funding for up to one year full-time, or up to two years part-time to give Fellows time to prepare for a successful career in research either within or beyond academia.
 In exceptional cases, applicants can apply for a fellowship for up to 18 months; however, this must be fully justified by the programme of activities being proposed.

 We particularly encourage applications from applicants whose proposal is aligned with the industrial strategy, as at least one of the PDFs will be awarded to such a proposal.
 For this competition, the ESRC has defined alignment as either addressing the skills gaps (AQM or data skills/science) or as entailing direct engagement with a business or industry partner.

 - Nationality: International students

-- Number of Scholarships: Up to six fellowships are available.
+- Number of Awards: Up to six fellowships are available.

-- Scholarship can be taken in The SeNSS Consortium consists of the following ten universities:
+- The award can be taken in The SeNSS Consortium consists of the following ten universities:

 - City, University London